 Don’t Let Congress ‘Fast-Track’ Dangerous Trade Deals

-Corporations like Monsanto are pressing the President and Congress to fast-track trade deals—deals that would allow corporations to sue entire countries in order to get what they want.
+Corporations like Monsanto are pressing the President and Congress to fast-track international trade deals—deals that would allow corporations to sue entire countries in order to get what they want.

 If these deals are rammed through Congress, without scrutiny or debate, countries could lose their right to, among other things, regulate factory farms and genetically modified organisms (GMOs).